Yazhou-Z/Game_Gold_Mine/README.md

 3.The larger the object is, the longer it will take to drag it back, also the more money it will make

-4.Price and speed of the objects: small stone: 1$, quickly large stone: 20$, slowly small gold: 50$, quickly gole of middiem size: 100$, slowly large gold: 500$, very slowly
+4.Price and speed of the objects:

+  small stone: $1, quickly

+  large stone: $20, slowly

+  small gold: $50, quickly

+  gold of middiem size: $100, slowly

+  large gold: $500, very slowly

-  diamond: 600$, very quickly
+  diamond: $600, very quickly

 5.If you grab TNTs, it will destroy all surrounding objects and turn into a TNT piece values $5